-The first two versions (GrandKids 5.ahk and GrandKids 6.ahk) launch the pop-up immediately when the GrandKids app is loaded.
+The first two versions (GrandKids 5.ahk and GrandKids 6.ahk) launch the pop-up immediately when the GrandKids script loads.
 They require reloading from the System Tray to display again.
-The last version (GrandKids 7.ahk) uses the hotkey combination WIN+G to open the pop-up.
+The GrandKids 7.ahk version uses the Hotkey combination WIN+G to open the pop-up.
 Three chapters in the e-book explain the evolution of the script.
 These chapters are included as one section of the e-book Digging Deeper Into AutoHotkey.

 • HideWindow.zip with HideWindow.ahk included in the chapter on "Stealing AutoHotkey Scripts" in the e-book AutoHotkey Tricks You Ought To Do With Windows.

 The AutoHotkey script I call HideWindow.ahk was found on the AutoHotkey scripts page.
 (I'm not sure who originally wrote it.)
 This HideWindow app quickly makes a window disappear, WIN+H (+H), and even removes the active Taskbar icon making it almost impossible to find the hidden window.
 It's not minimized, but hidden.
 Great for hiding inappropriate activities from the boss.
 The hidden window continues to run the program (whatever it is) in the background.
 Right-click on the AutoHotkey icon in the System Tray and select if from the menu to bring it back.